 Installing and activating the CAPTCHA plugin

-Firstly, Log in to your WordPress Dashboard as admin.
+Firstly, Log in to your WordPress Dashboard as an admin.
 Click Plugins > Add New.

 Secondly, In the Keyword search box, type captcha.
 In this example, we’re installing the SI CAPTCHA Anti-Spam plugin.
 Click Install Now.
 The Install Now button changes to Installing.